dineshbajgain/filter-data-object/package/README.md

 # Filter Data Object

-Filter Object is a Javascript library for dealing format of the array object.
+Filter Object is a Javascript library for dealing filter of the array object.

 ## Installation